 Federal Work-Study positions and funds are limited.
 The Financial Aid office will help students in locating available positions.
 Hiring decisions are made by individual department supervisors.
 To find out if you qualify for Federal Work-Study and for information on available positions, contact the Financial Aid office.

 - The Federal Work-Study program is financed by the College and the Federal Government for students who demonstrate financial need.
-Students usually work 15-20 hours per week and receive a paycheck every two weeks.
+Students usually work 15-20 hours per week and receive a pay check every two weeks.
 Students must complete a FAFSA to determine eligibility.

-- Available Positions: There are on-campus jobs available through the Federal Work Study program across most departments at all campus locations in El Dorado, Andover, McConnell, Rose Hill, Council Grove, and Marion.
+- Available Positions Available Positions: There are on-campus jobs available through the Federal Work Study program across most departments at all campus locations in El Dorado, Andover, McConnell, Rose Hill, Council Grove, and Marion.
 You do not have to be taking classes on campus.
 Online students may also work on campus.